CS601-F21/side-project-adelgadocabrera/README_CODEREVIEW.md

         - Student or proffesional
         - Years of experience
         - Company
+        Additional, most likely not included in mvp
+        - Description about yourself
+        - Favorite programming languages

 - Welcome page - nothing fancy
     - (MVP) List of code reviews